More at rubyonrails.org:

 File Purpose

-db/migrate/20140120201010_create_comments.rb Migration to create the comments table in your database (your name will include a different timestamp)
+db/migrate/<timestamp>_create_comments.rb Migration to create the comments table in your database

 app/models/comment.rb The Comment model